 Then write to ask questions we haven't answered below. thanks

 Volunteers normally come throughWWOOF Ireland or Help Exchange.
 We have been hosts since 2007, and have hosted over 250 wwoofers and many local volunteers have also passed through our farm in that period.
-We also wwoofed ourselves with our 4 children for half a year in Europe so have be able to create our own Carraig Dulra wwoof experience: the main part of that is is to wwoof in a small group of other wwoofers.
-We host 2-6 at a time.
+We also wwoofed ourselves with our 4 children for half a year in Europe so have be able to create our own Carraig Dulra wwoof experience.
+We normally host 2+ at a time.
 Many of our volunteers also end up doing work with other hosts in the area; we have links with several host families.

 During the busy season, we co-create a kind of small community of volunteers at the farm.
 We've found it a great way to host, as the sense of community and meeting others is fun, which makes the work much nicer!